 At first glance, Ban Dung looks like a typical Thai rural market town.
 There are oodles of noodles, chunks of hardware stores, a central market, a bustling bus station, gold shops, ATM’s, banks, open front pharmacies and enough Buddhist orange gift buckets to scrub a herd of buffaloes clean.
 There is the obligatory 7-Eleven and Tesco Lotus too, but dig a little deeper and you’ll find Ban Dung has a few excellent western bars as well.

 Ban Dung is about 70 kilometres north-east of Udon Thani city and is in an area rich in rice, rubber and salt farming.
 Those commodities have attracted a fair few expats to Ban Dung District, and with them, some very decent western bars have opened in the town.

 Eddie’s Sports Bar in Ban Dung, Udon Thani

-Manchester born Eddie serves a large-scale slice of humour with his wide-ranging menu and the bar’s popularity has been founded on Eddie’s warmth and taproom wit as well as the quality of the bar itself.
+Manchester-born Eddie serves a large-scale slice of humour with his wide-ranging menu, and the bar’s popularity has grown due to Eddie’s warmth and taproom wit as well as the quality of the bar itself.

 A pool table, darts board, live TV sports and a regular stand-up comedian (Eddie) are some of the things which rate Eddie’s Sports Bar as one of the most popular places in town.